Tomatoes Nutrients | Right Shift Tomatoes Nutrients | Right Shift

 4. Skin health

 Since tomatoes are a source of Vitamin C and other antioxidants, they may help improve skin health by protecting against UV damage and fighting pigmentation.
 This is the reason why tomatoes are often used as an ingredient in skincare products.
+Plus, their nutrients make tomatoes a great option among energy boosting snacks for glowing skin.

 5. Supports Eye Health